top of page

 According to Rousseau (1990), the Kayan who migrated to Sarawak were from different local groups.
 Rousseau, an anthropologist who lived amongst the Kayan in the early 70s were privileged to have recorded stories from the Kayan elders who listed the groups to include Uma Aging, Uma Apan, Uma Baho, Uma Baluy Jile, Uma Baluy Lepu’e, Uma Baluy Long Liko, Uma Baluy Ukap, Uma Bawang, Uma Belun (Belor), Uma Beluvu, Uma Daro, Uma Depe’, Uma Hawei, Uma Hiban, Uma Juman, Uma Kahai, Uma Kelejo, Uma Laren, Uma Leken, Uma Lesong, Uma Levuring, Uma Luhat, Uma Nyaving, Uma Pagong, Uma Pako’, Uma Pau, Uma Pliau, Uma San, Uma Sang, Uma Semuka, Uma Suling, and Uma Tapo’ (Rousseau, 1990).

-A glimpse into the migration patterns of the Kayan people emerges from the case of the Kayan Uma Beluvuh in Long Panai.
-Interestingly, they represent the sole Kayan longhouse situated along the Tutoh River in Baram.
+A glimpse into the migration patterns of the Kayan people emerges from the case of the Kayan Uma Beluvuh in Long (Lung) Panai.
+Interestingly, they represent the only Kayan longhouse situated along the Tutoh River in Baram.
+The Kayan settlements are mostly found along the Baram river, as well as in Belaga and Tubo.

 The Kayan being an oral society, has no written record of their history.
 Much of what is known about the Kayan rely on their oral traditions, and their song-tale, tekná.
 As there is no documentation, very little is known about the colorful and rich history of the Kayan and why they migrated from their homeland or 'daleh' in Kalimantan.
 Based on their oral history, and stories passed down from generation to generation, it was clear that their migrations and movements were attributed to many factors such as: their need to cultivate new land for farming; bad omens that necessitate their moving away from their old place and in some cases, as a result of disputes between longhouses or tribes (Wan et al., 2018).